TheVikkodamus/White-Box-Dungeon_Adventures/rules/characters.md

 Roll 3d6 to determine each attribute in the order noted above.

-If an attribute is **15 or higher**, note a +1 modifier next to it.
-If an attribute is **6 or lower**, note a -1 modifier next to it.
-Each attribute modifies one or more specific aspects of play.
+## Score and Modifiers

 |SCORE|MODIFIER|
 |---|---|
 |15+|+1 |
 |6- |-1 |

+Each attribute modifies one or more specific aspects of play.

 - **Strength**: Modifies a PC’s melee weapon damage rolls.
 - **Intelligence**: Modifies a PC’s number of fluent languages.